dmashuda/personalPageSource/content/post/into_to_testing.md

 class PersonTest < ActiveSupport::TestCase

   test 'Empty person should not save' do
+    # Arrange
     person = Person.new

+    # Act and Assert on same line
     assert_not person.save
   end

   test 'Person with first and maiden name should save' do
+    #Arrange
     person = Person.new(first_name: 'test', maiden_name: 'person')

+    # Act and Assert on same line
     assert person.save
+    # Multiple assertions
     assert_equal 'test', person[:first_name]
     assert_equal 'person', person[:maiden_name]
   end